sockeqwe/pages/content/Instantiator.md

 Moreover, if I add more Actions later, I don't have to change anything in the unit test shown above.
 `instantiateSealedSubclasses()` creates a new instance of this new Action type too.

+Another rare use case I had from time to time is while doing some prototyping of a new screen of an android app and the backend to deliver data for it is not ready yet.
+I just need data in the meantime.
+Again, Instantiator helps me here temporarily.

 ## Alternatives

 I know that similar libraries or tools like `Instantiator` already exist.